-On the other hand, at night, when all noises and illumination are down, you shouldn’t have interaction with your baby when he or she wakes up.
-That way you teach that night is just for sleeping: no play, no interaction, only sleep.
+On the other hand, at night, when all noises and illumination are down, you shouldn’t have interaction with your baby when she wakes up.
+That way you teach that the night is just for sleeping, no play, no interaction, just sleep.

-Watch your baby´s behavior and put him/her to bed:
+Watch your baby's behavior and put her to bed:

-The most important thing is to know the signs your baby gives when he or she is sleepy.
-Once you know his/her behavior is due to sleepiness, you should put the baby down to take a nap.
+The most important thing is to know the signs your baby does when he or she is sleepy.
+Once you now her behavior is due to sleepiness you should put the baby down to take a nap.

-Now, when you develop that sixth sense, you can start teaching your baby how to sleep by him/herself.
-The most recommended way to do that is by putting your baby to bed when he or she is ready to sleep but still awake.
+Now, when you develop that sixth sense, you can start teaching your baby how to sleep by herself.
+The most recommended way to do that is by putting your baby to bed when is ready to sleep but still awake.

 This is going to teach your baby to sleep without your help and it is the best way to do it.
-If you rock your baby every night to sleep, he/she might get used to it, thus making it a harder task for you to perform in the future.
+If you rock your baby every night to sleep, she might get used to it and then will be a harder task for you to perform in the future.

 Comments will be approved before showing up.